vmprof/vmprof-python/docs/index.rst

 given frequency.
-This is similar to tools like `vtune`_ or `gperftools`_: the main difference is that those tools target C and C-like languages and are not very helpful to profile higher-level languages which run on top of a virtual machine, while vmprof is designed specifically for them.
+This is similar to tools like `vtune`_ or `gperftools`_: the main difference is that those tools target C and C-like languages and are not very helpful to profile higher-level languages which run on top of a virtual machine, while vmprof is designed specifically for them. vmprof is also thread safe and will correctly display the information regardless of usage of threads.

 There are three primary modes.
 The recommended one is to use our server infrastructure for a web-based visualization of the result::